Edith Judith, Nelson Devereaux, Suko Pyramid

 His upcoming solo record, “infinity” was released on November 7th on Brookyln-based record label Youngbloods and is streaming everywhere.

-Suko Pyramid is Spanish musician going on tour for the first time in the US.
-I make Bossa Nova, Folk, and Baroque pop music with a 60/70s touch!
-He’ll be playing my songs in English and Spanish with my Spanish guitar and Nelson Devereaux accompanying me with his woodwinds!
+Suko Pyramid is a Spanish musician going on tour for the first time in the US.
+He makes Bossa Nova, Folk, and Baroque pop music with a 60/70s touch!
+He’ll be playing his own songs in English and Spanish with an acoustic guitar and Nelson Devereaux accompanying him on woodwinds!

-I’m a Spanish musician going on tour for the first time in the US.
-I make Bossa Nova, Folk, and Baroque pop music with a 60/70s touch!
-I’ll be playing my songs in English and Spanish with my Spanish guitar and Nelson Devereaux accompanying me with his woodwinds!
+Suko Pyramid is a Spanish musician going on tour for the first time in the US.
+He makes Bossa Nova, Folk, and Baroque pop music with a 60/70s touch!
+He'll be playing his own songs in English and Spanish with an acoustic guitar and Nelson Devereaux accompanying him on woodwinds!

 Skip to content